sjoh18/MS274-Final-Project/GitHub/README.md

 various datasets, I aim to demonstrate a correlation, if one exists, between changing ocean conditions and aggregations of common species of jellies found in Monterey Bay, such as the brown sea nettle (_Chrysaora fuscescens_) and the moon jelly (_Aurelia labiata_), among others.

-GitHub notes - cd "directory where GitHub folder is located", then git pull, git add *, ...